W G Habershon M E Habershon

 G M Hills

 Gordon Macdonald Hills (1826-95) was born at Pegwell Bay in Kent, but mainly raised at Lancing.
-He failed to get into the Marines and turned instead to architecture; after articles with an unnamed firm of Southampton architects, he worked in the office of J Butler in Chichester and from 1850 in that of R C Carpenter – the two had close links at the time.
+He failed to get into the Marines and turned instead to architecture; after articles with an unnamed firm of Southampton architects, he worked in the office of J Butler in Chichester and from 1850 in that of R C Carpenter, at a time when he two older architects had close links.
 From 1854 Hills had his own practice, but continued to work with W Slater, Carpenter’s successor.
 Thus, in 1861 he was closely involved in Slater’s vain efforts to shore up the tower of Chichester cathedral and later succeeded him as surveyor.
 He was Chichester Diocesan Surveyor and also surveyor to the dioceses of London, Rochester and St Albans.
 His London office was at 12 John Street, Adelphi, and he lived in Redcliffe Gardens, Kensington.
 He restored over 70 churches throughout England, of which over 30 were said to be in Sussex.
 In later life he was joined in practice by his son, Gordon P G Hills, most of whose work is to be found north and west of London for he lived in Cookham, Berkshire.
 As a restorer, the father could be heavy handed, particularly if the budget was generous.
 He also designed schools and vicarages and a few new churches.
 Colgate, the only one in Sussex, has an unusual plan.

 Lit: BAL Biog file; Obits: The Builder 68 (1895) p302, RIBAJ 2 pp452-53